yashvendra-singh/ApiProject/README.md

     2. width - specify the desired width
     3. height - specify the desired height

-The image can be only be compressed if it listed in endpoint 1
+The image can be only be compressed if it listed in endpoint (1).

+The images will be stored on src\images.
+1. Full images - src\images\full
+2. Compressed images - src\images\thumbnails